 1. Find hotels with a Family Room that Sleeps 5, 6, 7, 8…

-2. Ask about availability and price and included items, such as a private toilet, breakfast or parking
+2. Inquire about availability and price and included items, such as a private toilet, breakfast or parking

 • Be sure to provide the ages of your kids

-3. Use a fax to send credit card information to guarantee the room.
+3. Use online system or direct communication, such as fax, to send credit card information to reserve the room.
 Include:

 • Names of travelers, and ages of kids